KarimElgammal/analytics_cup_research/docs/methodology.md

 3. **Run the pipeline** - entries → profiles → similarity
 4. **Interpret results** considering league context

-The ML-calibrated weights (separation: 23%, danger_rate: 18%, etc.) were derived from A-League data but should generalise reasonably to other leagues with similar playing styles.
+The feature weights (separation: 23%, danger_rate: 18%, etc.) were derived from A-League correlation analysis but should generalise reasonably to other leagues with similar playing styles.

 ---